ACCLA Logo

 As part of the 40th Anniversary festivities, a brief history regarding the founding of the club was undertaken by Barry Rightman.
 The Levines who were among the founding members were present at this meeting.
 When the club was founded in 1966, other founders included the Donalds, the Madsens, the Rauches, Alvin Kleeb, Earl Kieffer, and Joel Malter.
 Many of the founding members have since passed.
 Meetings started at Westdale Savings.
 After several more moves we arrive at the present place.
 The club recently filed to incorporate as a formal not-for-profit organization.

-Introduced by Roger Burry, DAVID R. SEAR was the much-appreciated presenter.
+Introduced by Roger Burry, DAVID R. SEAR was the much-appreciated guest speaker.
 His talk was on his career from youth to present as a numismatist.
 David was born in London and went into ancient coins early in life.
 One of his books is now in the Fourth edition.
-He has been a professional numismatist for 48 years, being attracted at first by (didn't get the name).
+He has been a professional numismatist for 48 years.
 In public school he had a teacher who arranged a trip to Verulamium (here began the slides).
 He showed a mosaic street in St. Albans and this trip was a turning-point in forming his career path.
 David showed his 53-year-old illustration for a class, of which he was justly proud.
 A picture of Dover Castle, the oldest building in England, was shown.
 Two slides showed the Fortress of Richborough; Dorchester Castle at the edge of the Saxon shore.
 Also a Roman milestone embedded in Hadrian's wall, the ruin of Corbridge, and a latrine ruin also on Hadrian's wall.

 Respectfully submitted